mit-rss/visual_servoing/README.md

 **NOTE: The velodyne cameras are upside down (fix with imutils.rotate() or similar)**

 ### Converting pixel coordinates to x-y coordinates
 If you recall from lecture, a camera is a sensor that converts 3D points (x,y,z) into 2D pixels (u,v).
-If we put on our linear algebra hats, we can take a peek at the projection of a 3D point to a 2D point:
+If we put on our linear algebra hats, we can project a 3D point onto a 2D plane as follows:

 ![](media/homography.jpg)

 In robotics, we are generally concerned with the inverse problem.
 Given a 2D (image) point, how can we extract a 3D (world) point?